 The holiest of such sites is the Jokhang Temple, which stands in Lhasa’s Barkhor square – a site you’re sure to visit if you make the trip.

-Pilgrims travel from the remotest edges of the province to prostrate themselves before its walls.
+Pilgrims travel from the most remote edges of the province to prostrate themselves before its walls.
 Wearing blocks on their hands and knees, they throw themselves onto the cold concrete.
 Unharmed, they then pick themselves up and repeat the tribute.

 When you visit, pause for a moment and listen to the harsh clap as the worshippers fall to the ground, mixed in with the footsteps of pilgrims who circumnavigate the square, and the deep hum of the monks chanting inside.

 Insider tip from Karen Zhao, Intrepid’s China Destination Manager:

 If you visit Tibet with Intrepid, you go to my personal favourite monastery: Drak Yerpa.
 It’s located on the cliff-side of a mountain facing the mountain valley, and is very quiet and peaceful.
 Our groups tend to be the only tourists there and in the summer months we bring food with us to have a picnic in the valley – just like local Tibetans do.